 This book has had so much hype on Twitter.
 I actually hadn’t heard of it, but my co-blogger Missy had been searching for it for ages!
 We randomly walked by the Simon and Shuster booth at BookCon and I saw it on a table as a giveaway.
 Needlesstosay, we ran to that table really quick!

 Title: An Enchantment of Ravens

 Pub date: September 26, 2017

-I received this book as an ARC from Bookcon in NYC.
+I received this as an ARC from BookCon.
 This is an honest review.

 Happy reading! ~ Taylor